OMA Resident Achievement Award

 The PARO Awards Selection Committee reviews nominations and provides recommendations to the Ontario Medical Association regarding which candidates best meet the following criteria:

-- leads by example, and is looked up to as a respected leader
+- Leads by example, and is looked up to as a respected leader

-- represents residents and resident interests
+- represents residents and resident interests and seeks out voices that may not be at the centre.

 - identifies potential for improvement and acts as catalyst to drive change